 An employee impaired from drug and alcohol use costs the employer money!
 Impaired workers are more likely to be late to work, make greater use of health benefits, and cause “go-backs” due to shoddy work.
 From a safety standpoint, the impaired employee is more likely to be injured -- and is 5 times more likely to file a claim for workers compensation benefits.* This drives up the employer's experience modification score which, in turn, increases the DART rate, OSHA recordables, the cost of insurance, and ultimately hurts the company’s ability to compete.

 Drug and alcohol screening is too often treated as a “one-size-fits-all” exercise.
 HCI provides expert consulting to develop a drug and alcohol policy and screening program specific to the needs of the client.
 We use only SAMHSA-certified laboratories, state-of-the-art testing mechanisms, and trained personnel for specimen collections.
-HCI has contracted directly with over 50 collection sites and can offer a multitude of testing methodologies utilizing urine, breath, saliva, and hair specimens.
+HCI has contracted directly with over 200 collection sites and facilities to offer a multitude of testing methodologies utilizing urine, breath, saliva, and hair specimens.
 As a consulting company, HCI receives and interprets test results, works closely with qualified Medical Review Officers, and recommends to the client a course of action -- which includes our direct interaction with the donor if final results are contrary to policy.
 When requested by the client, we implement return-to-work programs, which include evaluations by a certified Substance Abuse Professional to determine the conditions under which an employee can safely begin duty.
-HCI doesn't just provide drug and alcohol testing, we administer and oversee the client’s substance misuse program.
+HCI doesn't just provide drug and alcohol testing, we administer and oversee the entire substance misuse program.

 * Source: Substance Abuse and Mental Health Services Administration.
 Injury/Disability/Workers’ Compensation Fact Sheet. www.workplace.samhsa.gov.